The Governing Body

 I have lived in the village of South Normanton since 1980.
 My son attended Glebe school which was when I was approached to become a parent governor.
 I have since served on the Glebe governing body for 24years in varying different roles, and for a period I also served as a governor at Frederick Gent School.
 Now retired after 44years at BT I find I can devote more time to the needs of the school in my current role as chair of governors.

-I am looking forward to the challenge of being the Clerk to the governors in addition to my role as Mid Day Supervisor at the school.
-Being a busy mum of two girls, I enjoy being involved in all their activities.
-We have lived in South Normanton for nearly ten years.
+I am looking forward to the challenge of being the Clerk to the Governors in addition to my role as Admin Assistant at the school.

 I have lived in South Normanton all my life and have been involved with the Glebe for more than six decades in many different ways; as a pupil, a teacher, a parent (and grandparent), a founder member of the PTA and, for many years as a Governor.
 I don’t seem to be able to let go – the glue sticks fast.